californiaroll/EquityTools/README.md

 ## Feb 2026

+To see the roadmap, see the wiki here: https://github.com/californiaroll/EquityTools/wiki

 ## ☑️ /Notebooks/sstock_annual_volatility.ipynb
 ### User can change the ticker and start_date and end_date.
 Annual volatility is calculated and charted for 5 day windows.